A* Path Planning and Obstacle Avoidance in a Warehouse

 In Simulink, open the Gazebo Pacer block and click Configure Gazebo network and simulation settings.
 Specify the Network Address as Custom, the Hostname/IP Address for your Gazebo simulation, and a Port of

 14581, which is the default port for Gazebo.
 The desktop of the VM displays the IP address.

 For more information about connecting to Gazebo to enable co-simulation, see Perform Co-Simulation between Simulink and Gazebo.

-Click the Initialize Model button at the top of the model to intialize all the variables declared above.
+Click the Initialize Model button at the top of the model to initialize all the variables declared above.

 Run the simulation.
-The robot drives around the environment and avoids unexepected obstacles.
+The robot drives around the environment and avoids unexpected obstacles.

 Notice that there are a two cylindrical obstacles which are not present on the occupancy map.
 The robot still avoids them when detected using the VFH algorithm.

 A green lamp AvoidingObstacle lights up when the robot is trying to avoid an obstacle.